List of Suggested Projects for GSoC 2023

-This is a list of projects suggested by ArduPilot developers for GSoC 2023.
-These are only suggestions so if you have your own ideas then please discuss them on the ArduPilot Discord Chat or on the discuss server here.
-We have a lot of talented developers in the ArduPilot dev team who would love to mentor good students for GSoC 2023.
+This is a list of projects suggested by ArduPilot developers for GSoC 2025.
+These are only suggestions so if you have your own ideas then please discuss them on the ArduPilot Discord Chat or on the discuss server here

 Timeline